THE SMART CITIES CHALLENGEWatch our final submission video

 We know the nation’s most innovative digital technology solutions start right here in Vancouver and Surrey.

-Mission: Possible Escape Room Challenge (POSTPONED)
+Mission: Possible Escape Room Challenge (UPDATE)

 Vancouver and Surrey join forces